verhas/javageci/DOCUGEN.md

 purpose snippet collector to collect documentation fragments that are not code samples.
-The collected snippets start with a line that has a star `*` and a dash `-` character with optional space between them (this is usually inside some code fragment) and end with the end of the comment, which is `*/` on its own line.
+The collected snippets start with a line that has a star `*` and a dash `-` character with optional space between them (this is usually inside some code JavaDoc fragment) and end with the end of the comment, which is `*/` on its own line.
 The regular expression patterns matching the start and the end of the snippets are configurable in the builder of the generator.
 There is also a configurable transformation, which is applied to each line before appending to the snippet.
 The default values are fitting Java:

 <!-- snip FragmentCollector_config trim="to=0"
                                    regex="replace='/snippetEnd/snippetEnd  /'